NullDesk/nullmailer/README.md

             .WithBody<TemplateBody>(body => body.TemplateName = "MyTemplate");

-### <a name="class-instantiation"></a>Class Instantiation
+### <a name="class-instantiation"></a>Direct Message Instantiation

-While the message builder fluent API is usually best, direct instantiation is also straight-forward:
+While using the message builder fluent API is usually best, direct instantiation is also straight-forward:

         var message = new MailerMessage
         {